ppy/osu-wiki/news/2016-09-17-july-2016-ranking-charts-changes.md

 + **osu!catch:** N/A
 + **osu!mania:** N/A

 For now we wish you good luck with the new charts!
-We’d love to hear any and all feedback you have about the them - feel free to leave a comment below!
+We'd love to hear any and all feedback you have about the them - feel free to leave a comment below!

 —OnosakiHito